Lauren Hansen Avatar

 Improves remote accessibility

-Most learning management systems support virtual training and enable organizations to build learning programs for every employee, regardless of location and time zone.
+Most learning management systems support virtual type of training and enable organizations to build learning programs for every employee, regardless of location and time zone.
 Once the admin publishes eLearning course materials onto the system, learners can access the information they need.

 Many software providers make learning modules accessible from smartphones and tablets, too, so users can reference materials in the field or on the go.
 Further, learners can return to a lesson to refresh their memory anytime they need to because the materials are hosted online.